Hemanth2003m/BookMyTicket/README.md

 # 🎟️ Real-Time Ticket Booking System

 A desktop-based real-time ticket booking system for multiple events with priority-based booking and intelligent seat management.
-Built using **Java Swing** and developed in **NetBeans IDE**.
+Built using **Java Swing**.

 ---